mecid/mecid.github.io/_posts/2024-08-13-tracking-geometry-changes-in-swiftui.md

 Another version of the *onGeometryChange* view modifier, with the *action* closure taking two parameters: old and new value, is only available on the latest Apple platforms and is not backward compatible.

 Today, we learned how to use the new backward-compatible *onGeometryChange* view modifier in SwitUI.
 It should improve your codebase by reducing the direct usage of the *GeometryReader* type that can easily break your layout.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!